 This cultural oasis provides educational books. hosts lectures, tours and annual events such as the Black Books Achievement Awards, the Nat Turner Library Music & Arts Festival, Nat Turner Day and Ancestors Remembrance Day.Learn More

 The Nat Turner War Trail Tour is led by Senior Tour Guide Elder Khalifah and assistant tour guide Ibn Khalifah.
 This 2-hour mobile tour visits notable sites of Nat Turner's historic slave revolt including Cabin Pond, the place where the revolt was staged, the church yard where Nat Turner preached, Black Head Sign Post Road, courthouse in Jerusalem and more!
 Tickets are $30 for Adults, half-price of $15 for Teens 13-19.
 FREE Children 12 & under.
-Tickets include: Tour, Lunch and Lecture at the Nat Turner Library.
+Tickets include: Tour and Q&A lecture/discussion.
 A plant-based light box lunch is available for an additional $5.
 The Nat Turner Library offers a variety of Books about the life of Nat Turner as well as many other books by Black authors.
 TO SCHEDULE A TOUR FOR YOUR FAMILY, CLASS, GROUP OR ORGANIZATION, YOU MAY CONTACT US BY PHONE (434) 637-1230 or Email: firstname.lastname@example.org or email@example.com.

 Retreat to a peaceful place to get away from the hustle and bustle of every day living and bathe yourself with nature, health, history and peace.
 A great tourist destination nestled on 123 acres, a part of Nat Turner's sacred ancestral birth land.
 Experience the Nat Turner Library, Nature Walks, Volley Ball, Basketball and more!
 Take the Nat Turner War Trail Tour and Dine on vegan food and natural fruits and vegetables.